yschang37/KlmMethod/README.md

 I use Matlab to read and analyze the data from the experiment.

 If you guys have any question, you could email me.
-Thanks you
+Thank you